willardperalta/willardperalta.github.io/projects/recruitinggrounds.md

 <a href="http://recruitinggrounds.meteorapp.com/#/">Click here to visit Recruiting Grounds, our fully functional web app!</a>

 ## Project Management and Milestones
+This project was my intro into the world of application development and software engineering.
+Many of these concepts I wasn't familiar with before starting this project.
+It was the final project in my ICS314 Software Engineering class at UH Manoa, and I learned a lot.
 Along with learning how to make a fully functional web app using the meteor framework, which includes using technologies such as React, MongoDB, etc., I learned how project management works in a development team by using the Github Projects feature.
+We learned about issue tracking, milestones, and solving merge conflicts.
 We also learned how to document our progress along the way.
-Here we have <a href="https://github.com/twt-connections">full documentation of our progress.</a>
+Here we have <a href="https://twt-connections.github.io/">full documentation of our progress.</a>

 <img src="../images/LandingPage2.jpeg" height="500px" width="700px">